xnotynot/project1-evdata/README.md

 ___________________________________________________________________________________

-Question 1: Is there a relation between a states median income (United States) and the amount of Electric Vehicles purchased/registered in that state?
+### Relation between states median income (United States) and the amount of Electric Vehicles purchased/registered in that state

 In this section of our project we sought to answer the question: Is there a relationship between the median state income (for the United States) and the number of EV cars registered in that respective state between the years of 2016-2020?
 When graphed, we found that the R-value between these two variables was 0.26, which shows little to no correlation between the median income and EV purchases of each state.
 Although this lack of correlation is surprising it seems to highlight the fact that many different variables play into why and where EVs are purchased.
 These range from government financial incentives/subsidies, political/demographic populations of each state, availability to charging stations and many more.